fli-iam/shanoir-ng/README.md

 * Adapt in dev profile in application.yml the credentials of all microservices, that you want to connect with your local keycloak instance
 * docker-compose down
+* Rebuild all .jars with new credentials, e.g. on executing Maven build on parent project
+    * cd shanoir-ng-parent/
+    * mvn install -DskipTests
 * docker-compose up —build
 * access to shanoir-ng: http://shanoir-ng-nginx